sonatype/nexus-oss/README.md

 ## Building

-To build this project you need recent version of Maven and Sonatype Forge set up.
+To build this project you need recent version of Apache Maven (3.0.4+) and Sonatype Forge set up as mirror at least.
 Example Maven settings XML:

 ```